UnravelSports/unravelsports.github.io/_posts/2022-03-07-tactics-board.md

     </p>
 </figure>

-The third video shows some other surfaces that can be accessed via the settings menu.
-For example attacking/defending third (soccer), field hockey, tennis and volleyball.
+The third video shows some of the other pitch surfaces, attacking/defending third (soccer), field hockey, tennis and volleyball, that can be accessed via the settings menu.
+Currently, these are the only pitches included, but is quite straightforward to included surface markings for American football, hockey, basketball etc.

 #### Additional options
 <figure>